Privacy

 TL;DR

-• No forced pseudonym: the web submit flow does not require a pseudonym; the Extension requires a handle (used only to distinguish submissions during review), but it can be any pseudonym and does not need to be your identity.
+- No forced pseudonym: neither the web submit flow nor the Extension requires a pseudonym.
+The Extension optionally accepts a handle (used only to distinguish submissions during review); it can be any pseudonym and does not need to be your identity.
+If you log in to HWT, the pseudonym is not used.

 Key distinctions